Gonzaga poised to beat North Carolina for first NCAA title

 The Zags finally broke through to the Final Four this year but the squad from the small college in Spokane, Washington, likely won’t earn everyone’s respect until it wins it all.

-Despite owning a No. 1 seed, the nation’s No. 1-ranked defense and only one loss (37-1), Gonzaga is a 1½-point underdog to top-seeded North Carolina in the NCAA championship at the University of Phoenix Stadium in Glendale, Arizona.
+Despite owning a No. 1 seed and the nation’s No. 1-ranked defense and having only one loss (37-1), Gonzaga is a 1½-point underdog to top-seeded North Carolina in the NCAA Championship Game at the University of Phoenix Stadium in Glendale, Arizona.

 “Although they’re both No. 1 seeds, there’s still a little bit of David versus Goliath,” Sunset Station sports book director Chuck Esposito said.
 “You have one of the most historic programs in college basketball in North Carolina against a much smaller school.”